mshroyer/coursepointer/docs/third_party_licenses.md

 ```
 Copyright (c) 2024 Orson Peters

-This software is provided &#x27;as-is&#x27;, without any express or implied warranty.
+This software is provided 'as-is', without any express or implied warranty.
 In
 no event will the authors be held liable for any damages arising from the use of
 this software.